leonardodimarchi/to-do-app/entities.md

   userId: number;
   taskId: number;

-  user: User; // One to many
+  user: User; // One to one
   task: Task; // One to one
 }